-The Frowneys also aren't as harsh as they might sound, most of all they are designed to give feedback to filmmakers in terms what to improve on next time they embark on a project as sometimes Frowney can mean an underwhelming, underwritten or poorly executed aspect of a film/series.
-For the viewer, they are mostly just warning labels to be wary about.
+Frowneys also aren't as harsh as they might sound, most of all they are designed to give feedback to filmmakers in terms of what to improve on when their next project rolls around.
+Sometimes a Frowney can be an underwhelming, underwritten or poorly executed element of a film/series.
+For the viewer, they are mostly just warning labels that you might want to be wary of.

 I'd like to write for After Misery, how may I approach this?

-- First just a heads up: After Misery isn't a moneymaker like your trades and film magazines so there isn't compensation as of now.
-If you're looking to expand your portfolio, it's not a guarantee but we are open to work with professional and kind-hearted writers.
+- It's not a guarantee but we are open to working with professional and kind-hearted writers.
 Few bullet points about that:

 • Do your research about After Misery.
 Read some reviews, read how they are structured and what the framework is.
 Just to keep things in line, we use a five star system with 0,5 star difference and use of Smileys/Frowneys is recommended.
 With international coverage, we also mention the original title and language in the review -> ''Another Round (Druk in Danish)''

-• This should be obvious but we don't deal with racist, sexist, homo- or bi-phobic, transphobic etc. writing.
+• This should be obvious but we don't deal with racist, sexist, homophobic, transphobic etc. writing.
 You know, just don't be an idiot, we don't want idiots here.

 • Knowledge about filmmaking itself is most appreciated.
-For example: knowing the difference between sound editing and sound mixing, difference between production design and set decoration, or what colouring and cinematography actually are.
+For example: knowing the difference between sound editing and sound mixing, difference between production designer and prop master, or what colouring and cinematography actually are.

-Hi Samu, I'm (X Y) from another film outlet/magazine/site and we enjoy your writing.
-Would you be available to write for us and how may we approach you?
+Hi S.J., I'm (X Y) from another film outlet/magazine/organisation and we enjoy your writing/work.
+Would you be available to write for us/be a part of a programming team or jury, and how may we approach you?

-- Yes, most likely.
+- Let's chat about that.
 Use the email address on the contact page.